The Kitchen Renovation Continues…

-I now feel as if my kitchen has been a beautiful caterpillar awaiting to become what it should be – a beautiful butterfly – this hutch is a cornerstone of the new design.
+I now feel as if my kitchen has been a beautiful caterpillar awaiting to become what it should be – a beautiful butterfly – this painted hutch with bead board wall paper is a cornerstone of the new design.
 All things now are as they were meant to be.

 In this corner you get a glimpse of my window treatment solution.
 I had wanted to leave the windows alone without valence or curtain.
 Dearest was not on board with this idea.
 Then I remembered I had two Battenburg lace curtains from an Estate sale – they fit perfectly on these windows and keep a light and airy feel to the room.

 In these jars I have bits and pieces of pottery – shards that we have found in the garden over the years – apparently it was thought that the pottery would aerate the garden soil.
 Little bits of history.